AtomicTessellator/fhi-vibes/docs/Tutorial/0_intro.md

 !!! warning "Warnings"

 	- All tutorials assume you have a background in (_ab initio_) calculations and in the fundamental theory of vibrations in solids.
 The background theory is written down to establish a common notation;
-        and introduction to these topics can be found various textbooks~[Add refs].
+	    and introduction to these topics can be found various textbooks, some of which you find in the [references](references.md).
 	- The settings used throughout the tutorials are chosen in order to allow for smooth calculations.
 They are _not_ sufficient for producing publication-ready scientific results.
 	- We assume you have [installed](../Installation.md) and [configured](../Installation.md#configuration) `FHI-vibes` successfully.
-CC: As mentioned before: Please do not use the word modeling -- thats not what we do.

 In this tutorial, we introduce the functionality of `FHI-vibes` with hands-on examples.